How important is an employee engagement survey?

 Do you feel like you have the opportunity for professional growth here?

 How do employees feel about their long-term prospects—do they see your organization as a stepping stone or as a place for long-term growth?
 Employees who cannot envision career advancement at your company become likely candidates to leave.
-Judge workers’ optimism for their future at your company with employee engagement survey questions like this.
+Judge workers’ optimism for their future at your company with employee survey questions like this.

 Not every employee will want to stay with you forever, but too many workers who answer this in the negative could indicate you have a retention problem.